shawntabrizi/substrate-collectables-workshop/0/common-patterns-moving-forward.md

 ## The Rust Compiler is Your Friend

-One of the many advantages of using a strongly typed programming language like Rust is that the compiler is very helpful, adding suggestions on how to fix errors, if any.
-See e.g. https://jvns.ca/blog/2018/01/13/rust-in-2018--way-easier-to-use/ FMI.
-However, it is not necessary to read this post, as you will see how helpful the Rust compiler is through experience, and e.g. while reading the [Rust book](https://doc.rust-lang.org/book/).
+One of the many advantages of using a strongly typed programming language like Rust is that the compiler can be very helpful and even suggest how to fix errors in your code.
+You can learn more about how the Rust compiler help you by reading [this post](https://jvns.ca/blog/2018/01/13/rust-in-2018--way-easier-to-use/).
+This will be obvious to you the most you write with Rust.
+To get started, you should check out the [Rust Book](https://doc.rust-lang.org/book/).

 ## Making Updates to Your Runtime